Mihkuno/JavaFX-Tetris/README.md

 ## About
 This is my first ambitious game project that took a lot of time to finish
-> This repository is made for practice, and must not be used for any commercial purposes... why? cuz the fonts and audio aren't mine :<
+> This repository is made for practice, and must not be used for any commercial purposes... cuz the fonts and audio aren't mine :<

 ## Features
 The game is filled with simple transitions and a minimalist design.